 The scientific name for the type of aloe used medicinally is Aloe barbadensis.
-It is a member of the lily and onion family of plants.

 Aloe falls into the category of plants known as succulents which denote thick and fleshy leaves and stems that are used to store water during arid conditions.
 Because of this ability to thrive in areas of low humidity succulents such as aloe thrive as house plants.
 It is also possible to grow aloe as a potted plant that is allowed to summer outside and winter inside if the climate is requires.